Pogal Paristan: Geography

 The Pogal Valley lies on the southeast end of Tehsil Banihal, and a stream known as 'Sundari'or pogal stream, The two rivers of pogal and paristan meet and forms a river called as 'Madhumati' runs through it.
 The Paristan Valley is a narrow valley situated at the southeast end of Tehsil Banihal that runs roughly east to west.
 Its south side is a forest-covered mountain range of considerable elevation, while the north is a range of mostly bare and stony hills.
 The path from Kishtwar to Kashmir, by the Nandmarg pass, crosses the Paristan Valley; it is used early in the season before the Brari Bal route becomes usable.

 A village in the valley named Paristan, which is a part of the Banihal area, lies along this path.
 It Paristan is located on a spur above the west side of the village of Halan.
 The valley contains large villages but does contain numerous hamlets and a considerable amount of agricultural cultivation.

 In 2014, Pogal Paristan Tehsil was carved out of Banihal Tehsil.
-The valley comprises a Block Development Constituency (BDC) current bdc 2022 (KARLEEP SINGH BALI), two District Development Constituencies, and nineteen Panchayats.
+The valley comprises a Block Development Constituency (BDC) where current BDC is Karleep Singh Bali in 2022, two District Development Constituencies, and nineteen Panchayats.
 There are ten revenue villages in the tehsil; Pogal, Panchal, Alinbass, Muthlal, Hochak, Paristan, Senabathi, Bingara, Nardyal, Dhanmasta, and Yamuna.

 Economy

-Inhabitants in Pogal Paristan are mostly agricultural, and grow crops such as Maize, Potatoes, and Pluses (Rajma).
+Inhabitants in Pogal Paristan are mostly agricultural, and grow crops such as maize, potatoes, and pluses (rajma).
+Fruits like apple, apricot, peach, quince, anjeer (fig), plum are also grown.
+Walnuts are also grown in this region.